 We are obliged to confirm the identity of any person making a request for access to health records and our deadline to disclose health records does not begin until we receive these documents (and potentially further documents - i.e. if you are applying on behalf of a child or deceased person).

-The Trust will decide if your request should be approved.
-They can refuse your request if, for example, they believe that releasing the information may cause serious harm to your physical or mental health or that of another person.
+The Trust will decide if your request can be approved.
+They can refuse your request if, for example, they believe that releasing the information may cause serious harm to you or another person.

 In the majority of cases there will not be a fee, however under the Data Protection Act 2018, if your request is deemed to be ‘excessive’, then we are able to charge a fee.
 An example of an ‘excessive’ request is a request which is identical to a request which was provided previously.
 We would contact you and request a fee and the relevant time would not begin until we received the fee.